antonrv/sched-thread-milp/README.md

 This project is licensed under the MIT License.

 ## Acknowledgments
-ArTeCS group - Universidad Complutense de Madrid
+ArTeCS group - Universidad Complutense de Madrid.